 So, as our descendants continue to distance themselves from their past, they will lose interest in the gods.
 In a thousand or a million years our descendants, traveling through an infinite cosmos or virtual realities with augmented minds, won’t find their answers in ancient scriptures.
 Robust superintelligence won’t cling to the primitive mythologies that once satisfied ape-like brains.

 Now some say that transhumanism is just a high-tech substitute for old-time religion and, yes, transhumanism has religious components.
 Transhumanists want infinite being, consciousness, and bliss as do those who imagine a beatific vision or other heavenly rewards.
-But there is a vast difference between having faith in the existence of a heaven and gods and actively trying to create them.
+But there is a vast difference between faith in the existence of a heaven and gods and actively trying to create them.
 Posthumans won’t die and go to heaven, they’ll (hopefully) create a heaven.
 In the future, the gods will exist … only if we become them.

 The implication of all this is that we must take control of our destiny; we must become the protagonists of the evolutionary epic.
 If we don’t play God, no one will.
 There are risks, but with no risk-free way to proceed, we either evolve or we will die.
 That is the transhumanist message.
 But does the past offer any indication that the future really will be unimaginably better and more meaningful?

 - Cosmic Evolution and the Meaning of Life